EmmanuelSnr1/STFrontend/README.md

 # Tasks

+- Connect List of holdings in your holdings.js to real json output of API
 - Create detail pages for watchlists and portfolios
 - create different forms of displays for various details pages.